 |Barcelona Las Ramblas|

-This article will give you a general insight into the things to do in Barcelona, which is no mean feat because there is so much to do!
+This page will give you an insight into the best things to do in Barcelona, which is no mean feat because there is so much to do.

 Everything depends on your interests and type of holiday, but there is something in Barcelona to suit all types and this page will give you a taste of the things to come.